IRS Guidelines on Digital Asset Reporting 2025

 2. Refined Definitions of Income and Capital Events

-• Buying crypto: Not taxable.
+• Buying digital assets: Not taxable.

-• Selling crypto: Taxable event.
+• Selling digital assets: Taxable event.

-• Trading crypto-to-crypto: Taxable event.
+• Trading digital asset for digital asset: Taxable event.

 • Mining or staking rewards: Treated as ordinary income at the FMV when received.